-A project's scope is determined by the client, who sets the deliverables, deadline, constraints, and resources.
-This challenge assumes the educator or STEM leader will serve as the client, but you can also ask your local water authority, watershed association, or engineering college or company working on water issues in your area if they have employees or undergraduates who would like to be the client.
+A project's scope is determined by the client, who sets the deliverables, deadline, and resources.
+This challenge assumes the educator or STEM leader will serve as the client, but you can also ask leaders of local sustainability initiatives, faculty of environmental or engineering programs at local colleges, engineers or city planners specializing in achieving zero waste, or another entity with relevant expertise to be the client.